 Sales pitches achieve persuasion in different methods and through different tools.
 From the excitement an article generates (low to medium to high excitement) to the selling techniques employed (soft or hard sell), sales pitches should always, always endeavour to be persuasive.
 In retrospect though, website content of different types have some form of sales pitch within them — be it invoking readers to act on something or click a link, persuading them to agree on an opinion, or the simple act of (even passively) convincing them that the article they are reading is useful, informative, and authoritative.
 You see, the very effort — the research and skill — you put into website content and copywriting is there in an effort to persuade people.
 To persuade them to visit your website.
 To persuade them to see you as an authority or a reliable source of the information they need.
 To persuade them to see your brand as a leader or innovator.

-Please feel free to share this Persuasion Website Content Copywriting post, I appreciate it simply because it serves to grow the site.
-Also, if you are looking for further help with your own personal copywriting & content marketing, then just go to the Copywriting Edinburgh page and get in touch.
+This Persuasion Website Content Copywriting post is part of a series on content marketing.
+If you are looking for further help with your own personal copywriting & content marketing, then just go to the Copywriting Edinburgh page and get in touch.

 Unfortunately, the art of persuasion and the science of infusing sales pitches into everyday website content are challenging subject matter.
 Let’s delve into some pointers that can help:

 It might sound funny, but that acronym is a powerful reminder of empathy and putting yourself in your readers’ (and potential customers’) shoes.
 WIIFM stands for “What’s in it for me?”
 It’s the question that’s inside every potential customer’s head even when they’re not thinking about it.
 It’s what makes them decide to purchase or not — consciously or not.
 It’s the question you need to ask yourself, putting yourself in your customers’ shoes.